okta/samples-ios/browser-sign-in/README.md

 # Okta iOS Browser Sign In Example

-This example shows you how to use the [Okta Auth](https://github.com/okta/okta-sdk-appauth-ios) to adopt Okta Authentication flow in your app.
-The login is achieved through the [Authorization Code Flow], where the user is redirected to the Okta-Hosted login page.
+This example shows you how to use the [[Okta Mobile SDK]](https://github.com/okta/okta-mobile-swift) to adopt Okta Authentication flow in your app.
+The login is achieved through the [Web-based OIDC flows], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application.

 ## Prerequisites